 Don’t eat so much, please!

-Take Note: The purpose of adverbs of quantity is to increase or decrease the qualities of an adjective or adverb.
+Take Note: The purpose of these types of words is to increase or decrease the qualities of an adjective or adverb.
 Some of these words may also work as adjectives of quantity (mucho, tanto, demasiado).
-However, unlike adjectives, adverbs do not mark the number or gender of a word.
+However, adverbs do not mark the number or gender of a word.

 Turning Adjectives into Adverbs in Spanish

-Words ending with –mente are also Spanish adverbs and they’re formed from an adjective.
+In Spanish, words ending with –mente are also adverbs and they’re formed from an adjective.
 To turn an adjective into an adverb, add the ending –mente to the feminine form of the adjective.
 Keep in mind that if the adjective has an accent mark, you would need to keep it.

 Here are some examples of common adverbs that are created by adding -mente to the end of adjectives.
-Notice that they’re the equivalent of words ending with ‘-ly’ in English.
+Notice that their English equivalent is words ending with ‘-ly’.

 - Anualmente: annually